michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 26. And he took away the treasures of the house of the Lord, and the treasures of the king’s house; he even took away all: and he took away all the shields of gold which Solomon had made.

-27. And king Rehoboam made in their stead brasen shields, and committed them unto the hands of the chief of the guard, which kept the door of the king’s house.guard: Heb. runners
+27. And king Rehoboam made in their stead brasen shields, and committed them unto the hands of the chief of the guard, which kept the door of the king’s house.

 28. And it was so, when the king went into the house of the Lord, that the guard bare them, and brought them back into the guard chamber.